Accretion Disk Sizes from Continuum Reverberation Mapping of AGN Selected from the ZTF Survey: Measurement of inter band lags

-Our $g-r$ band lags have relatively smaller uncertainties than $g-i$ band lags, likely due to inadequate sampling in the $i$ band in the ZTF survey.
 Another concern is that emission from the BLR emission lines may contribute to the accretion disk continuum.
 However, the variability timescale of BLR is known to be higher than the timescales for disk emission based on the reverberation mapping measurements of the $H\beta$ emission line.
 Further, recent works \citep[e.g.][]{Jiang2017} have concluded that the accretion disk continuum contributes more than 90 \% flux to the total flux, and thus emission line contamination may not be a significant contribution to broadband variations.
-In other recent works, the contribution for the BLR emission has not been found out to be affecting the lag results \citep{Homayouni2020}.
-Keeping this into account, we did not attempt to remove the emission line contamination from the light curves before estimating the lags.
+However, the diffuse continuum may affect the lag estimates, especially for sources where the excess lags in the bands nearer to the UV wavelength have been reported \citep{Edelson2015}.
+In \citet{korista2019} the effect of the diffuse continuum (DC) has been found to affect the delays w.r.t the 1158 \AA{} band.
+In our sample, 4 sources have redshifts where the DC can contribute in the g-band.
+However, in \citet{Fausnaugh2016}, detailed simulations have yielded that the interband continuum lags can be biased by a factor of 0.6$-$1.2 days due to BLR contamination.
+Based on this, we conclude that the uncertainties encountered in the lag estimates for these sources may account for this offset.\\